 Invest in Peer-to-peer Lending

 Peer-to-peer investment is direct cash lending to individuals or businesses without a financial organization participating as an intermediary within the deal.
 They are online platforms that match investors with potential borrowers who have registered themselves on the platform.
 Due diligence is administered to lower and regulate the default rate, keeping RBI guidelines in mind.

 This is an avenue for traditional investors who are averse to market risk and need secure and safe returns.
 The interest rate on fixed-income instruments, including fixed deposits, has been slashed recently, but investors still prefer these for the security they promise.

-So, investors with a low-risk appetite looking for stable returns safe often choose fixed deposit schemes.
+So, investors with a low-risk appetite looking for returns safe often choose fixed deposit schemes.
 However, dedicating an outsized portion of savings to fixed deposits can freeze your funds which shouldn’t be the case when keeping liquid funds for times of need.

 Choose the investment classes to invest in wisely and earn higher returns.
 But better understand the avenues before selecting them, then pick suitable options supporting your investment needs, financial planning in 2021, and, most significantly, risk profile.
 Also, monitor your portfolio regularly so that you’ll make changes to it as per your changing financial needs and market dynamics and keep your portfolio profitable.